SkepticMystic/BC-wiki/docs/Alternative Hierarchies/Date Notes.md

 This means you don't have to manually add any Breadcrumbs to your daily notes for them to be linked together.

-**Limitations**: Currently, _any_ note with a date in the name will be considered a daily note.
-I'll try find a way around this.

 ![](https://cdn.discordapp.com/attachments/929513881041248266/936995669619654676/unknown.png)